prescientmoon/everything-nix/home/features/neovim/plugins.md

 - flash, ftft
 - obsidian
 - sibilantmoon
-- undotree
+- undotree (the next update will have this natively!)
-- wakatime, discord-rich-presence
+- wakatime, discord-rich-presence (do I though?)
 - indent-blankline

 ## Themes